bendalab/thunderfish/docs/thunderfish.md

 25. `negativearea` Area under negative peaks relative to total area.
 26. `polaritybalance` Contrast between areas under positive and negative peak.
 27. `n` Number of EODs used for computing the averaged EOD waveform.
-28. `peakfreq` Frequency at the peak power of the single pulse spectrum in Hertz.
+28. `peakfreq` Frequency at the peak energy of the single pulse spectrum in Hertz.
-29. `peakpower` Peak power of the single pulse spectrum relative to one in decibel.
+29. `peakenergy` Peak energy of the single pulse spectrum.
-30. `poweratt5` How much the average power below 5 Hz is attenuated relative to the peak power in decibel.
+30. `energyatt5` Attenuation of average energy below 5 Hz relative to peak energy in decibel.
-31. `poweratt50` How much the average power below 50 Hz is attenuated relative to the peak power in decibel.
+31. `energyatt50` Attenuation of average energy below 50 Hz relative to peak energy in decibel.
-32. `lowcutoff` Frequency at which the power reached half of the peak power relative to the initial power in Hertz.
+32. `lowcutoff` Frequency at which the energy reached half of the peak energy relative to the DC energy in Hertz.
+33. `high_cutoff`: 3dB roll-off frequency in Hertz.

 ### RECORDING-CHANNEL-TIME-pulsepeaks-N.EXT